chihacknight/chihacknight.org/_posts/events/2026-06-02-chicago-teachers-union.md

 categories:
   - events
 links:
-title: "In-person and Online: Chicago Teachers Union (Fighting to Fund our Schools: Organizing with Data)"
+title: "In-person and Online: Fighting to Fund our Schools: Organizing with Data (Chicago Teachers Union)"
 description: "Join to us for a presentation from the Chicago Teachers Union."
 speakers:
 - Chris Poulos, Public Finance Policy Analyst, he/him (https://github.com/chrisdpoulos)